Alexandra Patterson

 About

 Alexandra currently manages a staff of five as the Director of Library Services at a boarding school.
-She teaches in the English department, coordinates the affinity spaces, leads the LGBT+ affinity space, lives in dorm as a dorm parent and co-directs the community reading program.
+She teaches in the English department where she leads the innovative 10th-grade collaborative earned honors program.
+She lives in dorm as a dorm parent and co-directs the community reading program.
+From 2020-2024 she coordinated the affinity spaces and led the LGBT+ affinity space.

 In all her work, Alexandra is passionate about community.
 She’s revamped the summer reading program to become a community reading experience, been a part of the 9th grade team teaching program, and led the 10th grade team teaching program through its pilot year.